 Will I lose my MassHealth benefits during the COVID-19 outbreak?

 No, your MassHealth coverage is protected throughout the COVID-19 outbreak national emergency.
 As of March 18, 2020, MassHealth will not end coverage for any member or any person who is approved for coverage during the COVID-19 outbreak national emergency.
-And your coverage will last for at least one month after the emergency period ends.
+And your coverage will last until the end of the month in which the emergency period ends.

-If you have MassHealth you can get up to a 90 day supply of most prescription medications.
-You can also get early refills as long as you have at least 1 refill left on your prescription.
+If you have MassHealth you can get up to a 90 day supply of most prescription medications and medical supplies.

 Telephones and Telehealth